-Ray Wilkins was still playing in the top level of English football with QPR well into his thirties, finally hanging up his boots in 1997 at the age of 41 after a brief spell with Leyton Orient.
+Ray Wilkins was still playing in the top-level of English football with Queens Park Rangers well into his thirties, finally hanging up his boots in 1997 at the age of 41 after a brief spell with Leyton Orient.

 Check out these great deals on replica football shirts and grab yourself a bargain.

-Alongside his media commitments Wilkins has never strayed far from the coaching side of the game.
+Alongside his media commitments Wilkins never strayed far from the coaching side of the game.